Apply

 Security Breach

-A breach in security caused by failure of employees to maintain security as described in the Web Security Procedures will result in immediate disabling of the offending website.
+A breach in security caused by failure of an employee to maintain security as described in the Web Security Procedures will result in immediate disabling of the offending website.
 The owner unit may be billed for each hour of web server downtime and for each hour of repair time needed to correct the problem at the non-warranty unsupported rate found in the Information Services Scope of Service Description.

 Processes